argonne-lcf/ALCF_Hands_on_HPC_Workshop/workflows/balsam/README.md

-Balsam: ALCF Computational Performance Workshop
+Balsam: ALCF Simulation, Data, and Learning Workshop
 ===============================================

 [Balsam](https://github.com/argonne-lcf/balsam) is a toolkit for describing and managing large-scale computational campaigns on supercomputers.
 The command line interface and Python API make it easy for users to adopt: after wrapping the command line in a few lines of Python code, users describe jobs with accompanying command-line options, which are stored persistently in the Balsam database.
 A Balsam site runs on a login node or service node of a cluster.
 When the user submits a batch job through Balsam, the Site pulls jobs from the database and executes them within the batch job, achieving high throughput while incurring only a single wait-time in the queue.